BernardoGelain/crypto-tracker/README.md

 Build and run with Docker:

 \`\`\`bash

 # Build the image

 docker build -t crypto-tracker .

 # Run the container

 docker run -p 3000:3000 crypto-tracker
 \`\`\`

-## Deployment on Vercel

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy automatically with each push

 ## Features in Detail

 ### Cryptocurrency List

 - Displays top 20 cryptocurrencies by market cap
 - Shows current price, 24h change, and market cap
 - Color-coded price changes (green for positive, red for negative)
 - Click any coin to view detailed information

 ### Search Functionality

 - Real-time search as you type
 - Debounced API calls for performance
 - Click search results to navigate to coin details
 - Clear search functionality

 ### Coin Details Page

 - Comprehensive coin information
 - Interactive 7-day price chart
 - Market statistics (market cap, volume, supply)